There’s too much to do,

 Active Learning, not Passive Watching

 We’ll build each component, one at a time.
-At every step, you’ll be able to engage, bring up what has and hasn’t worked for you, and practice the skills.
+In the community, you’ll be able to engage, bring up what has and hasn’t worked for you, and practice the skills.

 Learn with a Cohort of Peers

-Throughout the course, you’ll be engaged in a discussion with a group of like-minded individuals, all interested in guiding themselves.
+You’ll have an opportunity to engage in a discussion with a group of like-minded individuals, all interested in guiding themselves.
 Any challenges you are facing are quite likely faced by others willing to find a path forward together.
-The classroom can provide a unique environment to begin and strengthen a path forward together.
+The community can provide a unique environment to begin and strengthen a path forward together.

 Accountability and Feedback

-You’ll have a direct connection over regular meetings where you can report back on your work.
-One of the useful levers for those with wandering minds is that of accountability.
+Twice a month, you can directly engage in group discussions with your instructor, report back on your work, ask questions, and offer suggestions to peers.
+One useful lever for those with wandering minds is that of accountability.
 When you have somewhere to report to and a time to be there, you’re that much more likely to engage and make things happen.

 The building and exercising nature of the course means that, at any point, you can always pull back to rebuild more fundamental levels.
 In fact, it needs to happen for any real mastery to occur.
 Mastery, after all, does not simply go in a straight line.
 The course lays out building from the fundamentals to advanced tactics so you know exactly where to return and rebuild.